 Do you love your habitat garden?
 Do you want to help others use Gardening for Water and Wildlife practices?
-Complete our 24 hour Habitat Steward Training course and share your passion with homeowners, schools & local communities.
+Complete our 24 hour Habitat Steward Training course and share your passion with homeowners, schools, and local communities.

 Make Your Community a Community Wildlife Habitat™

-Neighborhoods and communities can become certified as National Wildlife Federation Certified Habitat Communities when enough private yards and lands use Gardening for Water and Wildlife practices and become Certified Wildlife Habitats (sign delivery may take longer due to low stock).
-Delaware has already created three Certified Wildlife Communities: Townsend, Newark, and Slaughter Beach!
+Neighborhoods and communities can become certified as National Wildlife Federation Community Wildlife Habitats when enough private yards and lands use Gardening for Water and Wildlife practices and become Certified Wildlife Habitats (sign delivery may take longer due to low stock).
+Delaware has already created three Wildlife Habitat Communities: Townsend, Newark, and Slaughter Beach!